Minseokkim-0124/YOLOR-colab_custom.dataset/README.md

 # YOLOR

-You can us YOLOR_colab_ver (1).ipynb to train your own custom dataset by YOLOR
+You can use YOLOR_colab_ver (1).ipynb file to train your own custom dataset by YOLOR

 implementation of paper - [You Only Learn One Representation: Unified Network for Multiple Tasks](https://arxiv.org/abs/2105.04206)